bitprj/workshops/Leetcode Workshops/Week 1/Queues(2).md

 - We're going to make a Queue class to show how the Queue itself works.

--enqueue() adds elements to the rear of the queue.
+- enqueue() adds elements to the rear of the queue.

--dequeue() deletes elements from the front of the queue.
+- dequeue() deletes elements from the front of the queue.

--size() looks at the current size that the Queue has.
+- size() looks at the current size that the Queue has.

--printQueue() prints out the current elements that are inside the queue
+- printQueue() prints out the current elements that are inside the queue

 ```python